 To some extent popular science books might be a bit of a replacement for all this.
 If I read books like The Trouble with Physics by Lee Smolin or Warped Passages by Lisa Randall it is easier for me to put all those technical stuff into context.

 But I still believe that such books are much, much more helpful if you are also willing to learn about the details.
 I have read Lisa Randall’s book before and after I had learned at least some QFT, General Relativity and String Theory, and I felt that I was able to really understand much more.
 All of those book start out with concepts that can be understood fairly well in terms of high school or freshman physics (e.g. special relativity and simple quantum mechanics, Schrödinger wave function etc.) but then concepts become more and more abstract (as very often these books roughly follow the historical development).
 I think I could track down the page or section of science books where I had to admit that I am lacking the mathematical background and where I could effectively just understand the topics in terms of very crude (and I believe often misleading) analogies.
 The good news is that this effect allows you to track your progress in understanding by re-reading the books after some exploration into the world of hard text books.

 So I still believe that popular science books can give you the comforting – but false – feeling that you have understood the concepts of modern physics.
 My goal is to advance the topics from a humble perspective and better assume I did not fully understand them unless I have also confronted myself with some of the equations behind.
 And I am aware of the fact that process is slow.
-But my motto (for this blog, but also in general) is to combine a lot of diverse stuff, so my benchmark is not to understand as much as a real professional theorist, but to do fairly well compared to an engineer, a physics former colleague now working in industry or a science writer who is interested in theoretical physics.
+But my motto (for this blog, but also in general) is to combine a lot of diverse stuff, so my benchmark is not to understand as much as a real professional theorist, but to do fairly well compared to an engineer, to a physicist working in industry, or to a science writer who is interested in theoretical physics.
 My motivation for writing this blog partly stems from the self-commitment that is involved in declaring such goals to “the internet community”.